Åland IslandsAutonomous region of Finland

 Average daytime and nighttime temperatures

 |2% Water areas:||28 km²|

 Country status ÅlandÅland is an autonomous island province of Finland, between Finland and Sweden.
 As such, it is partly dependent on Finland, but is largely self-governing.
-Since the Middle Ages the Åland Islands were Swedish and became part of the Russian Tsarist Empire in 1809.
-In 1921 and the region was granted to Finland under a demilitarized status.
-In the course of the 20th century there were numerous conflicts over the assignment of Åland to Finland and Sweden respectively.
+Since the Middle Ages, the Åland Islands were Swedish and became part of the Russian Tsarist Empire in 1809.
+In 1921, the region was granted to Finland under a demilitarized status.
+In the course of the 20th century, there were numerous conflicts over the assignment of Åland to Finland and Sweden respectively.